 The 5 Series body shell is extremely rigid, a plus in terms of both safety and noise reduction.
 With its low 0.30 coefficient of drag, the 5 Series is one of the most aerodynamically efficient sedans on the market.
 Foam-filled body cavities and well-designed door seals help keep noise at bay.

 The 5 Series interior gets high marks for comfort and appearance.
 Trim is sumptuous.
 The leatherette that comes standard on 525 and 530 models is attractive, with brushed-aluminum accents.
 The bucket seats feel like buckets; they wrap around your lower back and derriere.
-Our car did not come with a Cold Weather Package ($600), so we missed the heated seats.
+Heated seats are available with a Cold Weather Package ($600 for sedans, $700 for wagons).

 The 5 Series center console is much more elegantly designed than the somewhat disappointing console in the 3 Series cars.
 The little cubbyhole with the roll-up lid and the slot for pens on top of the console seem out of place in an otherwise beautiful 5 Series interior, however.
-The 5 Series perfunctory cupholders show BMW is still struggling, or is not concerned, with this most American of features.
+Perfunctory cupholders show BMW is still struggling, or is not concerned, with this most American of features.